Quantum Droplets of Light in Semiconductor Microcavities

 Our results suggest that quantum droplets of light are achievable for realistic ranges of parameters in current TMD experiments.
 Key signs of the droplet phase include an ultra-low-threshold for condensation, the absence of a blueshift with varying pump power, an unchanging Bogoliubov spectrum, and a condensate size of $\sim$ 10 $\mu$m.
 The observation of quantum droplets would provide an unmistakable signature of the elusive quantum nature of exciton-polariton quasiparticles, thus opening promising avenues into the long-standing challenge of quantum polaritonics~\cite{Gerace2019,Liew2023}.

-\acknowledgments MC warmly acknowledges hospitality at the School of Physics and Astronomy of Monash University, where the present work started.
+\acknowledgments We gratefully acknowledge fruitful discussions with Dmitry Petrov, and we thank Cesar Cabrera for helpful feedback on the manuscript.
+We also thank Humberto Michinel for making us aware of Refs.~\cite{Michinel2002, Michinel2006, Novoa2009, Wu2013}.
+MC warmly acknowledges hospitality at the School of Physics and Astronomy of Monash University, where the present work started.
 OB, JL and MMP acknowledge support from the Australian Research Council (ARC) Centre of Excellence in Future Low-Energy Electronics Technologies (CE170100039), and from ARC Discovery Projects DP240100569 and DP250103746.
+OB also acknowledges support from the Deutsche Forschungsgemeinschaft (DFG) via the Collaborative Research Centre SFB 1225 ISOQUANT (Project-ID No. 273811115).
 MMP is also supported through an ARC Future Fellowship FT200100619.
 FMM acknowledges financial support from the Spanish Ministry of Science, Innovation and Universities through the ``Maria de Maetzu'' Programme for Units of Excellence in R\&D (CEX2023-001316-M) and from the Ministry of Science, Innovation and Universities MCIN/AEI/10.13039/501100011033, FEDER UE, projects No.~PID2020-113415RB-C22 (2DEnLight) and No.~PID2023-150420NB-C31 (Q).